BoltzExchange/boltz-client/docs/grpc.md

 #### GetWallet

-Returns the current balance and subaccount of a wallet.
+Returns information about a wallet, including its current balance.

 | Request | Response |
 | ------- | -------- |